brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

 ---

-I have been interested in the plight of honey bees since first learning about Colony Collapse Disorder, the term given to the mysterious cause of bees dissapearing from colonies en masse leading to the colony's demise.
+I have been interested in the plight of honey bees since first learning about Colony Collapse Disorder, the term given to the mysterious cause of bees disappearing from colonies en masse leading to the colony's demise.
 Given the importance of bees to the pollination of many major US crops (canola, almonds, oranges, and more) any threat to the health of bees is a reason for concern, but the unknown cause of Colony